Insider tips for making the most out of national park adventures

 4. Reservations may be needed

 We heart reservations.
+(Nope, we don’t get in for free.)
 Many campgrounds and lodges in and around well-known parks book quickly during peak seasons.
 Having a reservation guarantees we won’t arrive at a park only to find that we need an entrance reservation, there’s no place to sleep, or a popular trail is closed.